Be sure to complete each item included in the Enrollment Checklist. Each step will help you prepare for your arrival at UWRF.

 All first and second-year students, under the age of 21, must live on campus.
 In order to live on campus you must sign a contract with the Department of Residence Life.
 UW-River Falls offers 10 different on-campus residence halls to accommodate students.
 Costs associated with living on campus, room amenities, configurations, and photographs of each hall are available online from the Department of Residence Life.

 All students living in the nine traditional residence halls and Jesse H. Ames Suites are required to participate in a meal plan.
 South Fork Suites residents are exempt from this policy, but may find participation in a meal plan provides the convenience, value, and social atmosphere they need.
-Please visit the Dining Services website to view all the meal plan options available to you.
+As a participant in the Brazilian Scientific Mobility Program your 19 weekly meal plan has already been added to your student account.
+You do not need to worry about selecting a meal plan for the spring semester.
+You have also already been assigned a space in one of our residence halls.
+You will more about your housing assignment upon arrival.

 4. Submit Your Travel Plans and Arrival Information